RoshanDPEA/newKirtaSlideStuffWebsiteDrawingStuff/ReadMe.txt

 #TODO find the website site and HTML layout to scrape images from

 http://beetlejuice.local is the website where the images are hosted
+#TODO make it so that its only accsessable through ethernet
+#this stackoverflow may help https://superuser.com/questions/588067/expose-apache-server-to-local-wifi-network